-Brief History of the Province of Cavite
+Brief History of Cavite

-As early as the Spanish regime, Cavite was already a significant area of interest.
-In particular, the colonizers arriving in the late 16th century have found importance to the unusual tongue of land thrust into Manila Bay.
+As early the Spanish regime, Cavite was already a significant area of interest.
+In particular, the colonizers arriving in the late 16th century were found importance to the unusual tongue of land thrust into Manila Bay.
 They perceived its value to become a main staging ground where they could launch their bulky galleons.
 Formed in the shape of a hook, which in Tagalog is called Kawit, it became the most significant port linking the colony to the outside world.